19hours/sg-statutes/Acts/Postal Services Act.md

 ### Power to require information, etc.

-46\.—(1) The Postal Authority or any officer of the Postal Authority authorised in that behalf may, for the purpose of discharging its functions under this Act, by order —
+46\.—(1) The Postal Authority or any officer of the Postal Authority authorised in that behalf may, for the purpose of conducting an investigation or discharging its functions under this Act, by order —

 (a) require any person to furnish the Postal Authority with any information in his possession which relates to any postal service or postal system; and